VersusF/BDSS-projects/Mimic-tables.md

 - Previous and current careunit (Values are in a table &rarr; groupable)
 - Previous and current ward id
 - In-time and out-time with LOS (length of stay)

+### Caregivers
+Represent a person who assists a patient.
+No interesting info

+### Input events CV
+**Note on input/output**: Input and outputs represent substancies to or from the patient collected with two different systems (CV and MV).

+Table representing input events from CV.
+It's linked with admission, patient, icustay and a caregiver.

+Interesting fields:
+- time
+- amount, rate and other numerical values useful only as measures

+### Input events MV
+Table representing input events from MV.
+It's linked with admission, patient, icustay and a caregiver.

+Interesting fields:
+- time
+- amount, rate and other numerical values useful only as measures
+- Category &rarr; this could be a hierarchy in a dimension

+### Output events
+Table representing output events.
+It's linked with admission, patient, icustay and a caregiver.

+Interesting fields:
+- time
+- amount, rate and other numerical values useful only as measures

+### Procedure events MV
+No documentation provided at [mimic official documentation](https://mimic.physionet.org/mimictables/procedureevents_mv/)

+### Note event
+Only text annotations

+### DItems
+Table representing descriptions for items in ICU.
+It's a main table.

+Interesting fields:
+- Links to: the table which refers this item &rarr; potential hierarchy

+### Chartevent
+Biggest table in MIMIC, with 330M of lines. links to patient, admission, icustay, caregivers.
+It represents every charted data in the DB.

+Interesting fields:
+- date